Copyright Information & Downloading National Library of Medicine Data

 The National Library of Medicine (NLM) assumes no responsibility or liability associated with use of copyrighted material, including transmitting, reproducing, redistributing, or making commercial use of the data.
 NLM does not provide legal advice regarding copyright, fair use, or other aspects of intellectual property rights.

-NLM data licensees and others contemplating any type of transmission or reproduction of copyrighted material such as abstracts are advised to consult legal counsel.
+Organizations or individuals contemplating any type of transmission or reproduction of copyrighted material such as abstracts are advised to consult legal counsel.
 Those who search NLM databases may download for personal use and may provide others with a single copy of downloaded data.

 Although a signed license agreement is not needed, users must ensure that all downloaded publicly accessible data stored in electronic form for over one year must be in compliance with the following provisions of the NLM license agreement: